jenkinsci/customizable-header-plugin/README.md

 how to specify a symbol (e.g. the screenshots below use `symbol-jenkins`)

 ## The logo text
-By default the text `Jenkins` is displayed.
+By default, the text `Jenkins` is displayed.
 You can choose any text you like or make it empty to display nothing.
-Logo and logo text form a hyperlink that gets you back to the Jenkins root page (similar to the original header).

 ## The title
 Optionally an additional title can be shown after a separator.